Sebastian Aho

-Sebastian Antero Aho (born 26 July 1997) is a Finnish professional ice hockey player and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
-Aho formerly played with Oulun Kärpät in the Finnish SM-liiga.
-Aho made his professional debut with Oulun Kärpät during the 2013–14 season.
-Drafted 35th overall in the 2015 NHL entry draft, he made his NHL debut during the 2016–17 season with the Hurricanes.
+Sebastian Antero Aho (born 26 July 1997) is a Finnish professional ice hockey player who is a forward and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
+Selected by Carolina in the second round, 35th overall, of the 2015 NHL entry draft, Aho made his NHL debut during the 2016–17 NHL season after playing in Finland's Liiga for Oulun Kärpät and Ässät.
+Internationally, Aho has won medals with Finland at the World Junior Championships, World Championships and Winter Olympics, including bronze at the 2026 Winter Olympics.
+He won the Stanley Cup with the Hurricanes in 2026.

 Playing career

-SM-liiga
+Liiga

-Aho made his SM-liiga debut playing with Oulun Kärpät during the 2013–14 season.
-In the playoffs of the 2014-2015 season, Aho scored the game-winning goal in overtime of Game seven of the finals and won the Finnish championship for Kärpät.
+Aho made his Liiga debut playing with Oulun Kärpät during the 2013–14 season.
+In the playoffs of the 2014–15 season, Aho scored the game-winning goal in overtime of Game seven of the finals and won the Finnish championship for Kärpät.

 Carolina Hurricanes

-Aho was rated amongst the top 20 European forward skaters eligible for the 2015 NHL Entry Draft.
+Aho was rated amongst the top 20 European forward skaters eligible for the 2015 NHL entry draft.
 In the draft, he was selected in the second round, 35th overall, by the Carolina Hurricanes.

 On 13 June 2016, Aho signed a three-year, entry-level contract with Carolina.
 On 13 October 2016, he made his NHL debut—and recorded his first point, an assist—in the opening game of the 2016–17 season.
 On 12 November 2016, he scored his first goal, which was followed by a second goal in a 5–1 win over the Washington Capitals.
 On 31 January 2017, Aho scored his first career hat-trick in a game against the Philadelphia Flyers.
 Consequently, he became the youngest player in Hurricanes/Whalers franchise history to score a hat-trick.

 Aho (middle) in action against the Seattle Kraken in 2022.

 After the Hurricanes failed to make the 2018 Stanley Cup playoffs, Aho represented Finland at the 2018 IIHF World Championship.

 During the 2018–19 season, Aho passed Ron Francis' franchise record for longest season-opening point streak by recording a point in the Hurricanes' first 12 games.
-As well, it tied an NHL record for recording a point per game from the start of the season.
+The streak also included a 12-game season-opening assist streak, tying Wayne Gretzky and Ken Linseman for the longest such streak in NHL history.
 His streak ended on 3 November in a 4–3 overtime loss to the Arizona Coyotes.
 On 2 January, Aho was selected to participate in the 2019 NHL All-Star Game after leading the team in goals, assists and points through 38 games.
 On 13 January 2019, Aho recorded his second career hat-trick in a 6–3 win over the Nashville Predators.
 Aho led the Hurricanes in scoring (five goals, seven assists) during their first trip to the playoffs in 10 years in the 2018–19 season.